SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/13uPKVnooFowpoxRBZJH71iIbHUyoOokdn_RCDvp_RHI/doc-text-only.md

 Time-based Recognition

-Participate 12 hours in the last 6 months
+Participate or Contribute 12 hours in the last 6 months

 Contribute at least 6 hours in the last 6 months